matteograsso/visualize_pyphi/README.md

-# pyphivis_test
+# VISUALIZE_PYPHI
-Test module to plot pyphi CESs
+Modules to plot pyphi CESs

-And it is beautiful!
+And it will be beautiful!

+There are no comments in the code.
+Best of lick on your adventure!